Partner Sites

 Candidates often find the admissions process to be a highly reflective experience and those who lean into the process use their insights to tell us their unique story, which is what we want to learn from the essays.

 They are also authentic.
-You can and should be who you are and consistent in what you say and how you interact with us during the admissions process.
+You can and should be yourself and remain consistent in what you say and how you interact with us during the admissions process.

 Finally, they have convictionBuilding on Johnson’s 4C’s Leadership framework, which includes a focus on competence, character, compassion, and courage, I often look for what I call my 5th C, and that is conviction.